Multinational corporation: Criticism and debate

-Sanjaya Lall in 1974 proposed a spectrum of scholarly analysis of multinational corporations, from the political right to the left.
+Economist Sanjaya Lall in 1974 proposed a spectrum of scholarly analysis of multinational corporations, from the political right to the left.
 He put the business school how-to-do-it writers at the extreme right, followed by the liberal laissez-faire economists, and the neoliberals (they remain right of center but do allow for occasional mistakes of the marketplace, such as externalities).
 Moving to the left side of the line are nationalists, who prioritize national interests over corporate profits, then the "dependencia" school in Latin America that focuses on the evils of imperialism, and on the far left, the Marxists.
-The range is so broad that scholarly consensus is hard to discern.
+The range is so broad that scholarly consensus is difficult to discern.
+Recent historical scholarship has examined multinational corporations not only as economic organizations, but also as institutions with social, political, environmental, and cultural effects across different national settings.

-Anti-corporate advocates criticize multinational corporations for being without a basis in a national ethos, being ultimate without a specific nationhood, and for this lack of an ethos appears in their ways of operating as they enter into contracts with countries that have low human rights or environmental standards.
-The aggressive use of tax avoidance schemes, and multinational tax havens, allows multinational corporations to gain competitive advantages over small and medium-sized enterprises.
-Organizations such as the Tax Justice Network criticize governments for allowing multinational organizations to escape tax, particularly by using base erosion and profit shifting (BEPS) tax tools, since less money can be spent for public services.
+Anti-corporate advocates criticize MNCs for being without a basis in a national ethos, which appears in their practice of doing business with countries that have low human rights or environmental standards.
+The aggressive use of tax avoidance schemes and multinational tax havens allows MNCs to gain competitive advantages over small and medium-sized enterprises.
+Organizations such as the Tax Justice Network criticize governments for allowing MNCs to escape taxation, particularly by using base erosion and profit shifting (BEPS) tax tools, since less money can be spent for public services.
 Moreover, academics found that profit shifting by multinational corporations led to a reduction in domestic profit in much of the world, with the European Union losing upwards of 20% while developing countries lost up to 5% due to billions being transferred to corporate tax havens.
 While research has found that anti-transfer pricing may be effective in raising corporate revenue, many advocates continue to argue that more needs to be done since profit shifting, coupled with other methods such as export-processing zones, reduces government revenue for services that support lower and middle-class citizens, increases income and profits for high income shareholders, and reduce after-tax income for workers.